 Penang Hill Small Grants

-Small grants are available to encourage field research within the proposed Penang Hill Biosphere Reserve or facilitate site visits to explore research opportunities.
+Small grants are available to encourage field research within the proposed Penang Hill UNESCO Biosphere Reserve or facilitate site visits to explore research opportunities.
 These grants are available to students, academics, and research partners.
 We encourage you to contact us if you have a proposal you would like to explore.

 The Habitat Foundation Travel Grants provide support for Malaysian researchers and thought leaders to participate in international meetings, conferences and training opportunities to enhance the study of biodiversity and natural ecosystems and the practice of conservation.